kleber-code/ushka/docs/guide/getting-started.md

     app.run()
 ```

-The first time you run the app, Ushka will be a good host and create a `ushka.toml` file for you with default configurations.
+The first time you run the aool, Ushka will be a good host and create a `ushka.toml` file for you with default configurations.
 No manual setup required for that.

 ### 4. Run the App: Showtime! 🎬